kokkos/kokkos.github.io/content/blog/kug-2026-CFP.md

 Please submit your abstracts through the [**HPSFcon submission system**](https://events.linuxfoundation.org/hpsf-conference/program/cfp/).

+**:warning: Important Note on Selecting Your Format:**
+The conference system uses standard time blocks that include buffer time.
+Please select the option that best matches your intended talk length:
+* For a 10-minute Lightning Talk: Select "Session Presentation - 15 minutes"
+* For a 20-minute Full Presentation: Select "Session Presentation - 25 minutes"
+* Track: Ensure you select "Project Meeting: Kokkos" as the Topic/Track.

 ## Registration:

 Registration for HPSFcon is **open now**.
 Register now on the official